angular-package/type/README.md

 **Parameters:**

 **`min: Min`**
-A generic type variable constrained by a `number` type as the minimum value.
+The minimum value of a generic type variable `Min` constrained by a `number` type.

 **`max: Max`**
-A generic type variable constrained by a `number` type as the maximum value.
+The maximum value of a generic type variable `Max` constrained by a `number` type.

 <br>